dfinity/sns-testing/draft_1_proposal_instructions.md

    ./deploy_test_canister.sh
    ```

-   Once you are ready to deploy your own dapp, do so as you normally would to a
+   Once you are ready to deploy your own dapp, do so as you normally would,
-   local canister execution environment using port 8080.
+   noting that the local canister execution environment uses port 8080.

 2. Craft an SNS configuration file.
 We recommend that you use
    [example_sns_init.yaml] as a guide.